animesh-vit/Project-B2B-SaaS-Youtube-Strategy/Playbook_SOP.md

     - Practical examples

 Every video should answer the question:
 > **"Why should someone watch this instead of the current #1 result?"**

-*(Source: Tom Whatley, How to create SEO content that ranks, fast, 23.09.2024)*
+*(Source: Tom Whatley, YouTube, "How to Create SEO Content That Ranks, Fast", 23.09.2024, https://www.youtube.com/watch?v=l1b8ok8lr_k.)*

 #### Phase 1 Output